River FAQ

 What if I want to fish?

-The Salmon, Owyhee, and Grande Ronde trips provide opportunities to fish.
-If you want big fish, we suggest that you ask for information about the fall Steelhead season.
+The Lower Salmon raft trips provide opportunities to fish for bass and sturgeon.
+If you want big fish, we suggest that you ask for information about the fall and spring Steelhead seasons.
 The Clearwater and the Salmon-Snake have a world-famous Steelhead fishery.

 What is the minimum age for children?